The Mechanics of

 Quotations

-every time one of your characters is saying something, all of their dialogue
+one of your characters is saying something, all of their dialogue should be

-For example, if you had Brian saying, “I’m going
+example, if you had Brian saying, “I’m going to

 quotation marks. [“I’m going to church.”]

-line of dialogue stands by itself, like at the end of the above paragraph, you
+dialogue stands by itself, like at the end of the above paragraph, you should

 [“I’m